Alfresco/docs-alfresco/google-drive/3.1/config/index.md

 ## Configure using the Admin Console

 The **Google Docs Console** provides the settings for enabling and controlling Google Docs Integration (in Enterprise-only releases).
+You can start the Admin Console by following the steps in [Launch Admin Console]({% link content-services/6.1/admin/admin-console.md %}#launch-admin-console).

 1. Open the Admin Console.